z3ntu/RazerGenie/README.md

 ## How to compile
 This is a quick and easy way to test the RazerGenie without installing it or to test the master branch.
 ```
-mkdir build && cd build
-meson ..
-# If you want to enable experimental (=unfinished) features
-meson configure -Denable_experimental=true
+meson builddir
-ninja
+ninja -C builddir
-./src/razergenie
+./builddir/src/razergenie
-# You could install it with 'ninja install' but that's not recommended as files get left in the filesystem (use a distribution package, if available!).
+# You could install it with 'ninja install' but that's not recommended
+# as the installation prefix has to be adjusted and files can get left
+# in the filesystem (use a distribution package, if available!).
 ```

 ## Bugs